espocrm/documentation/docs/development/di.md

 ## Container services

-Note: Not to be confused with *Service* classes.

 The Contanier contains services.
 These services are supposed to be used in multiple places throughout the system.

 **Lazy initialization** is used, meaning that a service is not loaded until it's asked (as a dependency or implicitly).